• Skip to primary navigation

 Breading

 • Place saltine crackers in a plastic zip top bag and using a rolling pin, crush the crackers into very fine crumbs.
-Combine cracker crumbs with seafood breading mix on a plate or in a dish and set aside.
+Combine cracker crumbs with the rice flour and seafood breading mix on a plate or in a dish and set aside.

 In another dish whisk 2 eggs.
 Place each piece of cod in the eggs and coat thoroughly then place the egg-coated piece of cod in the dish with breading mix and cracker crumbs and roll to coat.